ph4mished/spectra/README.md

 You can help improve Spectra by:

 - Trying to use it and giving feedback
-- Test the programs under different Windows versions or Linux distributions
+- Test the programs under different MacOS versions or Linux distributions
 - Help improving and extending the code
 - Adding Windows support